Townhead: Mid 20th century to present: slum clearance, gentrification and regeneration

+The New Barony Church was acquired by the University of Strathclyde in 1986, restored in 1989, and is now a ceremonial hall and events venue known as the Barony Hall.

+The 2010s saw the creation of the new City of Glasgow College, which was formed from an earlier amalgamation of several further education colleges in the city (Glasgow Metropolitan College).
+A new "supercampus" was built on the former site of Allan Glen's College on Cathedral Street, and opened in 2014.
+The University of Strathclyde built a new sports centre adjacent the same year.

+Artistic connections

+The artist Joan Eardley spent the years 1950–1957 living and working in Townhead and was especially interested in portraying its children.

 Recent developments

 Townhead has a community council of local volunteers.
 Recently Townhead was merged for community council purposes with the neighbouring Ladywell area of Glasgow.
 This resulted in the formation of Townhead and Ladywell Community Council.
 The community council members were instrumental in obtaining the funding for a village hall in Townhead, which opened in 2013.
 They were less successful in obtaining planning concessions in relation to a massive campus development being built in Townhead by City of Glasgow College.
 Although this area of Townhead had long been zoned for educational use as far back as the 1950s, the community council had expressed concerns about the proximity of the development to residential property, and argued for special planning conditions to be included given the potential for disruption to local people.
 Townhead has witnessed an abnormally high number of applications to convert standard homes into Houses of Multiple occupation (bedsits).
 The local community council has been at the forefront of articulating the local community's concerns in this regard.

 The recent sell off of the Glasgow Cathedral, Martyrs church building Removed a key community meeting space from the community and is due to add more student housing to the area.

 SIMY Community Development, a large local volunteer-run youth and community charity, are backed by the community council in efforts to develop new youth work for young people in Townhead by transporting to other areas as Townhead no longer as any indoor sports areas.
 The demolition of the Martyrs church will be the third large community building removed from the area since 2012 which saw the closure of St David School and The Hurdy Gurdy.
 It will also remove the only indoor sports courts still available to the public and community groups in the G4 / South G21 area.